Vincent-bot901/Database-Project/readme.txt

 ########################################

-Then we can create the virtual environment. with virtual environment with name <env>, command looks like this:
+Then we can create the virtual environment. with virtual environment with name "env", command looks like this:

 COMMAND: virtualenv env